Wesel I: Members

 The constituency was first represented by Franz Etzel of the Christian Democratic Union (CDU) from 1949 to 1953.
 He was succeeded by Heinrich Lübke until 1961, Arnold Verhoeven until 1965, and Konrad Kraske until 1969.
 Udo Hein of the Social Democratic Party (SPD) was elected in 1969 and served a single term; Uwe Jens of the SPD retained the constituency in 1972 and served until 2002.
 Fellow SPD member Hans-Ulrich Krüger served from then until 2009, when Sabine Weiss of the CDU was elected representative.
 Rainer Keller was elected for the SPD in 2021.
+Sascha van Beek was elected for the CDU in 2025.